FerencSchmidt/StaticProject/README.md

       - **`content/`**: Contains `index.html` and other static files for the web.
       - **`Dockerfile`**: Dockerfile to build the NGINX server with the static content.
       - **`build.sh`**: Script to build the Docker image with the nginx configuration, perform the desired version bump, and write the build version to `version.txt`.
 This file will later be utilized by Jenkins for image deployment.
+          - **Note**: Please change the cluster name var to your actual cluster's name.
   - **`Jenkins/`**:
     - **`agent/`**:
       - **`Dockerfile`**: Dockerfile for building the custom Jenkins agent with Kubernetes tools installed.